Hagar and Ishmael

 "And he said, Hagar, Sarai's maid, whence camest thou? and whither will thou go?
 And she said, I flee from the face of my mistress Sarai.
 And the angel of the Lord said unto her, Return to thy mistress, and submit thyself under her hands.
 And the angel of the Lord said unto her, I will multiply thy seed exceedingly, that it shall not be numbered for multitude.
 And the angel of the Lord said unto her, Behold, thou art with child, and shalt bear a son, and shalt call his name Ishmael; because the Lord hath heard thy affliction.
 And he will be a wild man; his hand will be against every man, and every man's hand against him; and he shall dwell in the presence of all his brethren.
 And she called the name of the Lord that spake unto her, Thou God seest me; for she said, Have I also here looked after him that seeth me?"

-Ishmael was to become a wild man, in constant odds with those around him.
-He is to dwell in the tents of his brethren, meaning, live in and amongst them, though continually at odds with them.
+Ishmael was to become a wild man, in perpetual conflict with those around him.
+He would dwell in the tents of his brethren, meaning, live in and amongst them, though continually at odds with them.
 This phrase has erroneously been interpreted as "wild ass", or, "donkey".
 There is nothing to suggest such an interpretation.
 All that is meant is that Ishmael will live by the sword.
 He will be in a constant state of battle amongst his neighbors.
 The history of the Arab people attest to the accuracy of this prophecy regarding the descendants of Hagar and Ishmael.
 The Arab people made their home in the desert.
 There was no organized police force.

-At the end of Genesis 16, Abram is 86 years old, and has just been given a son, Ishmael, through the maidservant Hagar.
+At the end of Genesis 16, Abram is 86 years old and has just been given a son, Ishmael, through the servant Hagar.

 God, calling Himself El Shaddai, meaning "Almighty God", appears to His servant.